Diverticulitis occurs when pouches begin to protrude outward from the wall of the colon, becoming infected and inflamed.

 Hospital patients are generally given antibiotics intravenously (IV), as well as fluids if they are dehydrated.

 People who have at least two diverticulitis episodes may benefit from surgery.
-Studies indicate that such patients are significantly more likely to have further episodes and complications if they do not have surgery.
+Studies indicate that such patients are

 A colon resection removes part of the affected colon and joins the remaining healthy parts together.